individkid/sidegeo/README.md

     * Numeric -- configuration controls amount of change
   * Panel -- which panel opened by Equalizer
     * Topology -- open panel for classifications to sample
-    * Decorate -- open panel for bitmap stylus screen saver
+    * Decorate -- open panel for bitmap, screen saver, rfb
-    * Markup -- open panel for attached files and commands
     * System -- open panel for stocks flows and attachments

 Configuration/history files consist of commands.
 User input appends to file.
 Appended commands immediately control display only when playback is at end of file; otherwise display is controlled from playback location.